ietf-wg-nfsv4/security/draft-dnoveck-nfsv4-security.md

 While it is not anticipated
-that those deploying implementations will be aware of the detail of this threat analysis, it is expected that implementors could use this material to properly set expectations and provide guidance helpful to making deployments secure.
+that those deploying implementations will be aware of the detail of this threat analysis, it is expected that implementers could use this material to properly set expectations and provide guidance helpful to making deployments secure.